 There are just a few simple ingredients you’ll need to make this graham cracker crust.
 You likely have all of the ingredients already on hand, so let’s get to baking!

 Why I Love Making Graham Cracker Crust From Scratch

-While traditional graham cracker crust recipes use graham crackers, butter, and sugar, I love making my own from scratch with healthier ingredients.
+While traditional graham cracker crust recipes use crushed graham crackers, butter, and sugar, I love making my own from scratch with healthier ingredients.
 It tastes just as good, and has a light and tender texture that pairs perfectly with creamy filling.
 Because this crust is made with almond flour and coconut flour, it’s slightly nutty and sweet.
 The combo of ghee, honey, and coconut sugar are what give the crust a traditional graham cracker flavor.

 This crust is so easy to throw together—you likely already have everything in your pantry!
 It’s also more affordable since gluten free graham crackers are typically a little pricey.
 As an added bonus, this crust doesn’t stick to the pan or crumble.
 It’s everything you’d want from a gluten free graham cracker crust and more!

 Can I Make Graham Cracker Crust with Gluten Free Graham Crackers?

 Sure can!
 If you’d like to make a graham cracker crust with gluten free graham crackers, you’ll need:

 - 1 ½ cups gluten free graham cracker crumbs (I like Pamela’s or Kinnikinnick)

 - 5 tablespoons unsalted butter or ghee, melted